thrumdev/UNO/README.md

 </p>

 ## 🔥 News
+- [04/16/2024] 🔥 Our companion project [RealCustom](https://github.com/bytedance/RealCustom) is released.
-- [04/2025] 🔥 Update fp8 mode as a primary low vmemory usage support.
+- [04/10/2025] 🔥 Update fp8 mode as a primary low vmemory usage support.
 Gift for consumer-grade GPU users.
 The peak Vmemory usage is ~16GB now.
 We may try further inference optimization later.
-- [04/2025] 🔥 The [demo](https://huggingface.co/spaces/bytedance-research/UNO-FLUX) of UNO is released.
+- [04/03/2025] 🔥 The [demo](https://huggingface.co/spaces/bytedance-research/UNO-FLUX) of UNO is released.
-- [04/2025] 🔥 The [training code](https://github.com/bytedance/UNO), [inference code](https://github.com/bytedance/UNO), and [model](https://huggingface.co/bytedance-research/UNO) of UNO are released.
+- [04/03/2025] 🔥 The [training code](https://github.com/bytedance/UNO), [inference code](https://github.com/bytedance/UNO), and [model](https://huggingface.co/bytedance-research/UNO) of UNO are released.
-- [04/2025] 🔥 The [project page](https://bytedance.github.io/UNO) of UNO is created.
+- [04/02/2025] 🔥 The [project page](https://bytedance.github.io/UNO) of UNO is created.
-- [04/2025] 🔥 The arXiv [paper](https://arxiv.org/abs/2504.02160) of UNO is released.
+- [04/02/2025] 🔥 The arXiv [paper](https://arxiv.org/abs/2504.02160) of UNO is released.

 ## 📖 Introduction
 In this study, we propose a highly-consistent data synthesis pipeline to tackle this challenge.
 This pipeline harnesses the intrinsic in-context generation capabilities of diffusion transformers and generates high-consistency multi-subject paired data.
 Additionally, we introduce UNO, which consists of progressive cross-modal alignment and universal rotary position embedding.
 It is a multi-image conditioned subject-to-image model iteratively trained from a text-to-image model.
 Extensive experiments show that our method can achieve high consistency while ensuring controllability in both single-subject and multi-subject driven generation.